 Our homeschool program offer students and their teachers access to 203 Ignitia courses with training, support, weekly reports and yearly final reports for a one time $600.00 fee.

-Up to seven students and one teacher share 760 square feet in two classrooms.
+Five to seven students and one teacher share our 480 square foot (16x30) classroom and our 210 square foot (15x14) classroom.
 We may use a 5,800 square foot hall and a 400 square foot kitchen.
-Our WiFi covers our classrooms, the kitchen, Disseler Hall and some of the surrounding grounds.
+Our WiFi covers our classroom, the adjacent project room, the kitchen, Disseler Hall and some of the surrounding grounds.

 We have filled the the church kitchen and Disseler Hall with the aromas from homemade salsa, homemade bread, chili and homemade pizza.
 We have fed a large groups homemade pizzas and chili and provided bread for several church receptions.
-We have held four graduations (2012 and 2013) with 50 people in attendance and served food after each graduation ceremony.
+We have held four graduations since 2012 with 50 people in attendance and served food after each graduation ceremony.